 Learn more about the legal definition of domestic violence in Colorado.

-2. Do DV defendants have a protection order taken out against them?
+2. Will I have a protection order taken out against me?

-Yes, a DV charge always triggers a mandatory protection order.
-While the order is active, the defendant may not have alcohol and must avoid the accuser.2
+Yes, a Colorado DV charge always triggers a mandatory protection order.
+While the order is active, you may not have alcohol and must avoid the accuser.2

 Violating a protective order (CRS 18-6-803.5) in a criminal case is a class 1 misdemeanor.
 The penalty for a first-time offense is: